saloni8780/StyleSense/README.md

 — so "make it from my wardrobe" after "I have an interview tomorrow in Bangalore" keeps the occasion and city instead of losing them.

-**Not yet implemented in chat:** a clarify branch for missing required fields (e.g. asking for a city if weather is needed but none was given), and a vision/lookbook node (needs an image-upload control in the chat UI first).
-Also note `MemorySaver` is in-process only — it won't survive a server restart or multiple workers; a Postgres-backed checkpointer would be needed for that.

 ### Auth Flow